 In 2014, the Institute’s Academic Council undertook changes in the organization of the annual conference seeking its optimisation and evolving into an international event in its own right and mostly, rendering the published collections of conference proceedings more popular.
 That was the reason why the conference was divided into two modules: Old Art and New Art, and a theme of each of the editions to be defined.
 Art Readings have been an annual international thematic conference held in two sections ever since then.
 The New Art module deals with studies in the areas of modern, postmodern and contemporary art.
 Apart from art historians, musicologists, architects, archaeologists as well as historians and anthropologists, etc., are encouraged to attend.

 Since 2015, external delegates participate in the conference by personal invitation letters, taking into account the contribution of the invitees to the thematic areas of research of the relevant edition of the conference.
 Some of the personally invited scholars are entitled to propose to the Organising Committee their doctoral students with established interests in the respective areas of research.
 Art Readings seek to provide a platform for young researchers and doctoral students (at least 10% of the participants).
 Doctoral students and post-docs, who have not been invited personally, shall provide a letter of recommendation by a renowned scholar.
 The fact that since 2016, there are keynote speakers for the conferences, which are held with about 50% international participation lends uniqueness to Art Readings as an international scientific event.
-The 2017 edition of Art Readings was attended by 108 researchers from 16 countries.

 Traditionally, there are no registration fees for the annual Art Readings.